yandex-research/tabm/README.md

 [<<<] exp/debug/0 | <date & time>
 ```

-# Using the repository
+# Running the code

-This section is useful for:
+This section will be useful if you are planning any of the following:

+- Reproducing the results from the paper.
 - Tuning and training the models on custom datasets.
-- Reproducing the results from the paper.
 - Using this repository as a starting point for future work.

 ## Common guidelines

-During the first read, feel free to skip this section.
+On your first reading, feel free to skip this section.

 <details>
 <summary>Show</summary>